When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 A long-term study of people with OSA found that adherence to EPAP after one year was excellent, provided the therapy was working at the 3-month mark.
 People using EPAP had fewer breathing cessations, reduced snoring, and less daytime sleepiness.

-EPAP vs. CPAP: What Are the Differences Between Therapies?
+EPAP vs. CPAP: What Is the Difference?

-The primary differences between EPAP and CPAP therapies are in how the devices look and function.
-A CPAP machine has a motor that pushes filtered air through a tube into the sleeper’s airway, helping keep the airway open throughout the night.
 To use a CPAP machine, a sleeper must wear a mask that covers their nose or nose and mouth.
 The entire setup needs to be cleaned regularly, with certain parts replaced every few months.
 CPAP machines can run on battery power, but most plug into the wall and use electricity.

 In comparison to a CPAP machine, an EPAP device is small and light, and it does not require battery power or electricity.
 Instead, an EPAP device fits in or over the nostrils and contains a valve that naturally creates pressure as a person exhales.
 This pressure helps keep the airway open when the person later inhales.
 An EPAP device works because of the sleeper’s own breath and doesn’t involve pushing any external air into the airway, like the CPAP machine does.

-Is EPAP As Effective As CPAP?
+Is EPAP as Effective as CPAP?

-Even if a CPAP machine is more effective overall, it can only work when it is being used.
-Initial research shows promising results for EPAP adherence , with some studies finding that people use the EPAP machine 92% of the time.
+Even if a CPAP machine is more effective overall, it can only work when it is being regularly used.
+Initial research shows promising results for EPAP adherence , with some studies finding that people use the EPAP device 92% of the time.
 If a person doesn’t adhere to CPAP therapy, using an EPAP device would be more effective than no treatment at all.

-Who Is EPAP Better For?
+Who Is EPAP Best For?

 People might be interested in an EPAP device if they want to discontinue using a CPAP machine due to side effects.
 An EPAP device might also be a better choice for people who travel.
 Because an EPAP device is much smaller and lighter than a CPAP machine, it is easier to carry.
 An EPAP device doesn’t require electricity, so it can be easily used while camping or sleeping away from an electrical outlet.
 A CPAP machine requires routine cleaning and maintenance.

-Who Is CPAP Better For?
+Who Is CPAP Best For?

 The efficacy of CPAP therapy for OSA is backed by a large body of scientific research.
 Most doctors initially prescribe CPAP therapy after diagnosing a person with OSA.